Toms River Sports Academy Staff

-James Domino a graduate of Monroe High School of Monroe, NJ, is presently attending Middlesex County College.
+James Domino a graduate of Monroe High School of Monroe, NJ, a graduated from Rutgers University Communications and a minor in Business Administration.
 Although James is young, he has a tremendous amount of baseball experience.
-At sixteen, James played with the Richmond County showcase team and at 17 he played in the New Brunswick Men's Open League, where he competed against college athletes with a batting average of .320, On Base Percentage (OBP) was a .469, and a Slugging percentage of .360.
+At sixteen, James played with the Richmond County showcase team and at 17 he played in the New Brunswick Men’s Open League, where he competed against college athletes with a batting average of .320, On Base Percentage (OBP) was a .469, and a Slugging percentage of .360.
 James is a well rounded player, playing all positions throughout high school.
 In 2009, James was invited to play on the Unites States of America Athletes International (USAAI) representing the US in Amsterdam to play in an international tournament in July 2010 and was invited again in the summer of 2011 to play in Spain.
 James also played for the New Jersey Pilots of the Atlantic Collegiate Baseball League, collegiate summer baseball league.
 James is a utility player with focus on catching, outfield, 2nd and 3rd base.
 In addition to James playing time, he was a bat boy at the Newark Bears where he worked out and practice with former professional MLB players that included but not limited to: Tim Raines, Edgar Alfanso, Scott Spiezio, Jay Gibbons, Willie Banks, Carl Everett, and Bobby Hill.
 AT the age of 15, James was invited to work out with Jimmy Johnson, who heads up the Colorado Rockies Minor League Hitting organization, and Kevin Riggs, a coach for Colorado Rockies Wyoming Casper Ghost, for a full weekend of training and playing games.

 James has been working at Toms River Sports Academy for since 2010 and has been integral team member.
 He has become one of the lead baseball coaches and trainers.
 James is admired by his players and their parents.
 Even the umpires respect James.
-After one of the games the umpires commented that "James is the heart that team, without him, they would not have won."
+After one of the games the umpires commented that “James is the heart that team, without him, they would not have won.”
 This is after James motivated the TRSA 12U baseball team for a come back victory.
-Due to James' motivation skills and inspirational tactics, he has been instrumental in assisting the TRSA coaching staff and inspiring the team players to 6 championships in 4 years, with TRSA winning 5 out of the 6 championships.
+Due to James’ motivation skills and inspirational tactics, he has been instrumental in assisting the TRSA coaching staff and inspiring the team players to 8 championships games in 8 years, with TRSA winning 6 out of the 8 championships.

 Played with the South Plainfield High School as a 4 year starter, then went on to play at Middlesex County College (MCC).
 While at MCC Matt was named all region player of the week, and was a member of the 2011 Middlesex County matrix Camps in Johnstown PA, In 2009 Matt was selected for South Plainfield Don Mattingly team that went on to play in Albuquerque, NM.